HealthSamurai/documentation/getting-started/run-aidbox-in-kubernetes/deploy-aidbox-in-kubernetes.md

 ### Self-managed solution

-For a self-managed solution, we recommend use [AidboxDB image](https://hub.docker.com/r/healthsamurai/aidboxdb) .
+For a self-managed solution, we recommend using [AidboxDB image](https://hub.docker.com/r/healthsamurai/aidboxdb).
 This image contains all required extensions, backup tool, and pre-build replication support.
 Read more information in the documentation — [AidboxDB](../../storage-1/aidboxdb-image/).

 First step — create volume